vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

 ## How are the BoM files getting used in the CLI and the cluster template creation with ytt

-### How are the BoM files getting used in the TKG CLI?
+### How are the BoM files getting used in the Tanzu CLI?

-* TKG Compatibility file metadata is bundled into TKG library as build time constants
+* TKG Compatibility file metadata is bundled into the TKG library as build-time constants
-* When the tkgctl client gets created, as part of ensuring prerequisites, tkg-compatibility file and BoM files are extracted to the BoM file location.
-For tanzu cli it will be,$HOME/.tanzu/tkg/compatibility and $HOME/.tanzu/tkg/bom respectively.
-If there is a compatibility file already present in the user's local file system, the new compatibility file would not be downloaded.
-User can delete the compatibility file so that tanzu CLI would download the latest compatibility file(or user can do `tanzu config init` or `tanzu management-cluster create --force-config-update -f <filename>`).
+* When the `tkgctl` client gets created, as part of ensuring prerequisites, the tkg-compatibility file and BoM files are extracted to the BoM file location.
+For the tanzu CLI this location will be, `$HOME/.tanzu/tkg/compatibility` and `$HOME/.tanzu/tkg/bom` respectively.
+If there is a compatibility file already present in the user's local file system, the new compatibility file will not be downloaded.
+Users can choose to delete the existing compatibility file so that the tanzu CLI will download the latest compatibility file (alternatively, users can run `tanzu config init` or `tanzu management-cluster create --force-config-update -f <filename>`).
-* Library implements [tkgconfigbom](../../../tkg/tkgconfigbom/client.go) package which implements methods to read TKG and TKR BoM files.
+* The TKG Library implements the [tkgconfigbom](../../../tkg/tkgconfigbom/client.go) package which provides functions to read TKG and TKR BoM files.
-* TKG CLI reads in these BoM files from the user's local filesystem and uses the content of TKG and TKR BoM files for the various purpose, a few of those are listed below:
+* The CLI reads in these BoM files from the user's local filesystem and uses their content for various purposes, of which a few are listed below:
-  * Uses TKG BoM file to determine image repository to use for provider installation and updates images section under TKG settings file $HOME/.tanzu/tkg/config.yaml
+  * Uses the TKG BoM file to determine which image repository to use for provider installation and updates the images section under the TKG settings file $HOME/.tanzu/tkg/config.yaml
-  * Reads TKR BoM file to select correct AMI, Azure image to use.
-Uses the same information for the vSphere VM template verification purpose
+  * Reads the TKR BoM file to select the correct AMI or Azure image to use.
+Uses the same information for the purpose of vSphere VM template verification
-  * Uses  information in TKR BoM to set config variables like KUBERNETES_VERSION, AMI_ID, AZURE_IMAGE_* etc
+  * Uses information in the TKR BoM to set configuration variables like `KUBERNETES_VERSION`, `AMI_ID`, `AZURE_IMAGE_*`, etc.
-* Another use is in cluster template generation but for that, we will be using ytt library to directly read in BoM file as text files as described in next section.
+* Another use of BoM files is for cluster template generation.
+In that case, the ytt library is used to directly read the BoM files as text files.
+This is described in next section.

-### How the cluster template creation with ytt uses BoM file?
+### How the cluster template creation with ytt uses BoM files?

-* When creating cluster template with ytt we read files mentioned in `cluster-template-definition-<plan>.yaml` which includes BoM file with file-mark as text-plain.
-Meaning BoM files will be read in as plain text file instead of base-template or overlay files.
+* When creating a cluster template with ytt we read files mentioned in `cluster-template-definition-<plan>.yaml` which includes BoM files with file-mark `text-plain`.
+This means BoM files will be read in as plain-text files instead of as a base-template or overlay files.
-* Once the BoM files are read during the cluster template generation process into the ytt engine, the code mentioned in config_default.yaml converts it to data_values as part of the boms map.
-As mentioned below
+* Once the BoM files are read into the ytt engine during the cluster template generation process, the code mentioned in `config_default.yaml` converts them to `data_values` as part of the ytt `boms` map.
+This shown below:

 ```yaml
 #! ---------------------------------------------------------------------